strangemethod/static-site-boilerplate/README.md

 - Are found in the `/sass` directory
 - Files suffixed with .scss are compiled to `dist/css`
 - Normalize.css is installed via npm

+## Static Assets
+- Static assets such as images and vendor libraries can be placed in the `assets` directory, and will be copied over to `dist/assets`